 WHERE WE STORE AND PROCESS PERSONAL DATA

-The data that we collect from individuals may be transferred to, and stored at, a destination inside or outside the European Economic Area (EEA).
-It may also be processed by staff operating inside or outside the EEA who work for us or for one of our suppliers.
-Such staff maybe engaged in, among other things, the fulfillment of your instructions, the processing of your payment details and the provision of support services.
+The data that we collect from individuals may be transferred to, and stored at, a destination inside or outside the European Economic Area (EEA), for example our IT service suppliers may store data in the Cloud and not on servers located in the EEA.
+It may also be processed by persons or entities operating inside or outside the EEA who work for us or for one of our suppliers.
+Such persons or entities maybe engaged in, among other things, the fulfilment of your instructions, the processing of your payment details and the provision of support services.

 Whenever we transfer personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: